 Whether we have achieved progress this way depends on the average volume taken by frozen clusters.
 Our numerical study discussed in detail below shows indeed that for the whole range of $\beta$ the total size of all frozen clusters is small compared with the volume of the lattice.
-Hence the variance of $\Delta E_{imp}$ is drastically reduced compared with the naive estimator.
-Furthermore, since the sum runs only over the frozen clusters, the numerical effort to compute $\Delta E_{imp}$ is much smaller than the one to compute the naive estimator.
+Hence the variance of $\Delta E_{imp}$ is drastically reduced compared with the standard estimator.
+Furthermore, since the sum runs only over the frozen clusters, the numerical effort to compute $\Delta E_{imp}$ is much smaller than the one to compute the standard estimator.

 In the following we shall discuss the details of our implementation.
 We simulate a large number of distances $D_{min},D_{min}+1,...,D_{max}$ jointly.
 We perform the exchange cluster update and the measurement of $\Delta E_{imp}$ for all $D_{max}-D_{min}$ pairs $(D_1,D_2)$ with $D_2-D_1=1$.
-In our C-program we store the spins in the array \verb|int spins[ID][L0][L][L];| where \verb|ID|$=D_{max}-D_{min}+1$.
-In order to save CPU time we do not copy all spins outside the frozen clusters from \verb|spins[ic][][][]| to \verb|spins[ic+1][][][]| and vice versa.
-Instead, we do that for the spins that belong to frozen clusters.
+In our C-program we store the spins in the array \verb|int spins[I_D][L_0][L][L];| where \verb|I_D| equals the number of distances $D_{max}-D_{min}+1$ that are simulated.
+Routinely one would swap the spins stored in \verb|spins[i_c][i_0][i_1][i_2]| and \verb|spins[i_c+1][i_0][i_1][i_2]|, where the site represented by \verb|[i_0][i_1][i_2]| is not a member of a frozen cluster.
+Instead, in order to save CPU time, we do that for the sites that belong to frozen clusters.